ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

   Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.

 - **Database**\
-  [Ghost's documentation specifies](https://docs.ghost.org/install/ubuntu) [MySQL](https://www.mysql.com/) as the database of choice, but this guide will use instead the compatible alternative [MariaDB](https://mariadb.org/) with its data saved in a local SSD storage drive.
+  [Ghost's documentation specifies](https://docs.ghost.org/install/ubuntu) [MySQL](https://www.mysql.com/) as the database of choice, but this guide picks instead the compatible alternative [MariaDB](https://mariadb.org/) with its data saved in a local SSD storage drive.

 - **Ghost server**\
   Its contents data will be stored in a persistent volume prepared on a local HDD storage drive.

-Also be aware that all the services making up this Ghost platform will run in the same K3s agent node.
-This is because all the local storage will be setup in one agent node, and Kubernetes applies the affinity rule of making pods run in the node that provides their storage.
+Also be aware that all the services making up this Ghost platform are going to run in the same K3s agent node.
+This is because all the local storage is going to be enabled in one agent node, and Kubernetes applies the affinity rule of making pods run in the node that provides their storage.

 ## Choosing the K3s agent node for running Ghost